 Metformin works by helping insulin work better in the body.
 It can be taken 2 or 3 times a day with meals.
-Low blood sugar does not usually occur with metformin (unless you are also taking glyburide or using insulin).
+Low blood sugar does not usually occur with metformin, unless you are also taking glyburide or using insulin.

 Your doctor or nurse midwife will tell you how often to take metformin and may tell you to stop taking it 1 to 2 days before you are expected to give birth.
-Tell your doctor or nurse midwife right away if you start having flu-like symptoms such as diarrhea, vomiting, or if you feel really tired (more than usual).
+Tell your doctor or nurse midwife right away if you start having flu-like symptoms such as diarrhea, vomiting, or if you feel more tired than usual.